BinnyKaur/NationalBankOfCanadaCaseStudy/README.md

 - **Shrirang Rajguru**

 ## PROJECT OVERVIEW
 This repository contains an analysis and strategy developed for the **Second Annual Case Competition**.
-The project focuses on expanding the market share of a major Canadian bank in **Southwestern Ontario**, specifically targeting regions with high growth potential, including Windsor/Essex, Middlesex County, and the Region of Waterloo.
+The project focuses on expanding the market share of **National Bank of Canada** in **Southwestern Ontario**, specifically targeting regions with high growth potential, including Windsor/Essex, Middlesex County, and the Region of Waterloo.

 ## BANK PROFILE
 - **Founded**: 1859